PandemiaProject/pandemia/docs/source/user_guide.rst

 the self-isolation period.
 In particular, each agent must for the default testing and contact tracing model be assigned a home location.

-The input component specifies how many test are available in each region each day, for each of the following three systems:
+The policy maker component specifies how many test are available in each region each day, for each of the following three systems:

 -  **Random Testing**